Jerc007/Hardware_Evaluation_Environment/README.md

 2) Gate-level generation of each unit
 The environment requires the gate-level (verilog) netlist for the fault-injection campaigns.
 Thus, Design Compiler and a 15nm Technology library are used to generate the gate-level version (see folder intruction_level_ers/GL for examples of generation and the versions used in the experiments).

 Once the two previous steps are correctly performed, the profiling, evaluation and classification can be performed.
-It must be noted that the previous steps are mandatory to adapt the proposed environment to target new hardware units or customize the unit profiling.
 If the purpose is to analyze the effect on the target hardware units (e.g., control units in GPUs), the preliminary steps can be skipped.